 Improving engagement with traditional fishers as part of the Sustainable Fisheries Strategy

-Information on how to apply for a permit to trial a commercial fishing activity
+Apply to trial a commercial fishing activity

 Animal welfare obligations that apply when using traditional hunting methods